Beacon Language Server

 - Semantic tokens and inlay hints

-- Refactoring: Rename, code actions, quick fixes
+- Refactoring: Rename (cross-file), extract function/variable, inline function, change signature, move symbol, code actions, quick fixes

 See Feature Providers for detailed implementation.